Tips & How

 Overview: What Is the DVSA Practical Driving Test?

-The DVSA (Driver and Vehicle Standards Agency) practical driving test is the final step before you receive your full UK driving licence.
+The DVSA practical driving test is the final step before you receive your full UK driving licence.
 It lasts around 40 minutes and takes place on public roads near your chosen test centre, with a DVSA examiner in the passenger seat.

 Before the Test: What to Bring